botlnec/islp/docs/sols/chapter3/exercise14.md

 An outlier is a point for which $y_i$ is far from the expected range predicted by the fit of the model.
 This raises the question of whether it is representative of the population.

 Outliers can be identified from a univariate, bivariate, or multivariate perspective based on the number of variables (characteristics) considered.
-The researcher should utilize as many of these perspectives as possible, looking for a consistent pattern across perspectives to identify outliers.
+We should use as many perspectives as possible, looking for a consistent pattern across them to identify outliers.

-Cases that fall markedly outside the range of the other observations will be seen as isolated points in the scatterplot.
+Cases that fall markedly outside the range of other observations will be seen as isolated points in the scatterplot.
 A drawback of the bivariate method in general is the potentially large number of scatterplots that arise as the number of variables increases.
-For three variables, it is only three graphs for all pairwise comparisons.
-But for five variables, it takes 10 graphs, and for 10 variables it takes 45 scatterplots!
-Since this analysis doesn't involve more than two variables, we can perform all pairwise comparisons.
+For 3 variables, it is only 3 graphs for all pairwise comparisons.
+But for 5 variables, it takes 10 graphs, and for 10 variables it takes 45 scatterplots!
+Since this analysis doesn't involve more than 2 variables, we can perform all pairwise comparisons.

 <b>High leverage points</b>

-We just saw that outliers are observations for which the response yi is unusual given the predictor xi.
-In contrast, observations with high leverage have an unusual value for xi.
-In statistics and in particular in regression analysis, leverage is a measure of how far away the independent variable values of an observation are from those of the other observations.
+We just saw that outliers are observations for which the response $y_i$ is unusual given the predictor $x_i$.
+In contrast, observations with high leverage have an unusual value for $x_i$.
+In statistics, particularly in regression analysis, leverage is a measure of how far away the independent variable values of an observation are from those of the other observations.

 In a simple linear regression, high leverage observations are fairly easy to identify, since we can simply look for observations for which the predictor